Vehicle valuations and write-offs

 Case studies

-Insurer doesn’t look beyond trade guide prices to value a classic motorbike
+Insurer doesn’t look beyond valuation guide prices to value a classic motorbike

 Motor Insurance